jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

           - sleep_time.split(':')
         )

-  and the terminal shows a :ref:`TypeError`, this time for trying to subtract one :doc:`list </data_structures/lists/lists>` from another
+  and the terminal shows a :ref:`TypeError`

   .. code-block:: python

     TypeError: unsupported operand type(s) for -: 'list' and 'list'

+  this time for trying to subtract one :doc:`list </data_structures/lists/lists>` from another

 .. _test_string_splitting_red_1: